colinpannikkat/colinpannikkat/README.md

 ## Welcome!

-I am a second-year CS student hoping to build a more sustainable and efficient future within the intersection of computer science, economics, and the environment.
+I am a second-year CS and Sustainability student hoping to build a more sustainable and efficient future within the intersection of computer science, economics, and the environment.

 Currently doing LLM research in Oregon State University's **Secure AI Systems Lab**.